Community Spotlight: House of Hiss

 My very first community spotlight interview!
 How exciting.
 The Community Spotlight interview is giving a spotlight to every level of breeder or hobbyist in the reptile industry a chance to introduce themselves, tell us a little bit about them, their interests, and learn more about them as a member of the community.
 My responses to some of the answers given will be noted in italics.
 Please be mindful that the italics writing is me, and not the interviewee.

-Please welcome our first every community spotlight, House of Hiss!
+Please welcome our first ever community spotlight, House of Hiss!

 Name: Dan Genrich Business Name: House of Hiss